francescovisconti/francescovisconti.github.io/_posts/2026-09-14-do-democracies-do-better-at-the-world-cup.md

 uncertainty.

 **Very few events.** Twenty-three champions is not a large sample by any standard.
-With a slightly different specification and the winning model will change its mind.
+With a slightly different specification, the winning model will change its mind.

 **Nothing here refutes sportwashing.** The theory is about *investment*